bwfiq/elearning_app/README.md

 *   **CourseFeedback:** Stores feedback provided by students for courses, including the text content and timestamp.
 *   **Message:** Stores individual chat messages with user and timestamp information.
 *   **StatusUpdate:** Records user-specific updates
+*   **Notification:** Stores notifications for users, including the message, timestamp, and read status.

 Relationships are established using ForeignKey and ManyToManyField relationships.